ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 Accessing Nightingale using a VPN
 -----------------------------------

 If you log into Nightingale from the University of Illinois campus, you don't need to use a Virtual Private Network (VPN).
-To access Nightingale from off campus, you'll need to set up and activate a VPN first.
+To access Nightingale from off campus, you will need to set up and activate a VPN first.
 A VPN sends your network traffic over an encrypted channel to a server on a different network, making your traffic originate within that other network.
 In this case, traffic will effectively originate inside of the University of Illinois, which adds an additional level of security and protection for your connection.

 There are two VPN services that will allow you to log into Nightingale from off campus.
 The first is the University of Illinois VPN, which members of UIUC campus should use by default.
 The other is the NCSA VPN, which is available for Nightingale users not associated directly with UIUC.
+If you have trouble setting up or using either of these VPNs, or have questions, please submit a ticket (:ref:`help`).

 .. note::